vladp72/hcrypt/README.md

    1. **key** implementation of shared/private/public key algorithm by a provider
    1. **secret** helper class for derivation of a key from a secret agreement.

+*Note: ncrypt::property_impl and bcrypt::property_impl implement query/set property interfaces for all opbects in the namespace.
+Often times it is hard to tell from the MSDN documentation what property is applicable to what object type (key/hash/provide/sectret).
+A you cah [useprint_bcrypt_object_properties](https://github.com/vladp72/hcrypt/blob/master/test/hcrypt_test_helpers.hpp) and [print_ncrypt_object_properties](https://github.com/vladp72/hcrypt/blob/master/test/hcrypt_test_helpers.hpp) to create a test program that attempts to print every property for a passed object, and see what queries are supported for the given object.*

 *Note: CRTP in the diagrams stands for [Curiously recurring template pattern](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern)*

 ![Class Diagram; Classes only](/doc/bcrypt_short.png)